filecoin-project/lotus/documentation/en/api-v1-unstable-methods.md

 The Chain method group contains methods for interacting with the blockchain, but that do not require any form of state computation.

+### ChainCheckBlockstore
+ChainCheckBlockstore performs an (asynchronous) health check on the chain/state blockstore if supported by the underlying implementation.

+Perms: read

+Inputs: `null`

+Response: `{}`

 ### ChainDeleteObj
 ChainDeleteObj deletes node referenced by the given CID